Image

 How do I get a Winter Permit?

 Annual Winter Permits are strongly encouraged.
-An Annual Winter Permit allows you to access open Winter Permit System areas without visiting the Rogers Pass Discovery Centre each morning.
 If you don’t have enough time to acquire an annual Winter Permit, options for skiing at Rogers Pass are:

-1. Skiing in an unrestricted area at Rogers Pass, but you must be aware of area boundaries.
+1. Ski in an unrestricted area at Rogers Pass.
+You must be aware of area boundaries.

 2. Visit the Rogers Pass Discovery Centre to acquire a daily winter permit.